Mission Statement

 Seana Zoderer

 Seana describes her spiritual journey as a winding path, but she has found living a contemplative life has graced her with an abundance of love.
 She seeks stillness in nature and can often be found enjoying God’s beautiful creation in what she lovingly refers to as “The Church of my Backyard.”
-She enjoys writing about her spiritual journey and sharing inspiration on her Facebook page and website, Love Opens My Heart.
+She enjoys writing, reading and attending and facilitating retreats.
 Seana received her Spiritual Direction training at Our Lady of Grace Monastery in 2019-2020 and believes one of the most important aspects of spiritual direction is listening with the ears of your heart.
 Spiritual direction has been a healing source within her own life, and she feels blessed to have the opportunity to journey with others.
 One of her favorite ways to describe Spiritual Direction is with a quote from Ram Dass, “We’re all just walking each other home.”
+Seana is available to meet with directees online and in person at her southside Indy home.